samtaylor1616/VulnerableWebsite/README.md

 ## Current Issues & Future work:
 * Unfortunately VMs are quite large and I wasn't able to upload it.
 However future work will update this to a containerized method.
-* *For images and a break down of the vulnerabilities and how to prevent them look at the README.pdf*

 <img src="./ScreenShots/login.png" width="600" height="300">